microsoft/Komodo/README.md

 To build the verified components:

- * At present, there's a top-level Makefile target `make verify` which verifies and (if verification succeeds) builds the verified monitor.
+ * At present, there's a top-level Makefile target `make verified` which verifies and (if verification succeeds) builds the verified monitor.
 Build system support to use the verified monitor in place of the unverified one is presently lacking.